|

 trade show by doing one thing... follow-up.
 Call all of your prospects

 within 3 days of getting back to work.
-Hopefully you wrote a personal note
+I've found the best time to call is in

 on the back of each prospect's business card so that you can mention it and show